Delhi University Admission Process for ECA Quota (2026–27)

 Register Now

-Criteria for marking the certificates (For all Categories except NCC, NSS)
+Criteria for Marking the Certificates (For all Categories except NCC & NSS)

 Criterion A: Participation/Prizes in Competitions